Download your free The Beta-Factor guide

 min read

 Taxation in business valuation is complex.
-It depends on the reason for the valuation, the legal form, the tax characteristics of the property (e.g. losses) and valuation method decisions such as the tax shield effect.
+It depends on the reason for the valuation, the legal form, the tax characteristics of the object (e.g. losses) and valuation method decisions such as the tax shield effect.
+This article systematizes the most important tax aspects in valuation and shows how smartZebra can support you in this area.

 Written by